vegancat/next-pwa/examples/next-i18next/README.md

 > `i18next-express-middleware` is not compatible with `fastify` right now unfortunately.

-Because Service Worker must be served without any redirection, make sure its route is excluded from the i18n middleware.
+Because service worker must be served without any redirection, make sure its route is excluded from the i18n middleware.
 See `index.js` for an example.

 ## Usage